Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/04_Software_stack.md

 from hardware to application software, and Spack, a package developed in the USA national labs.
 We chose to go with **EasyBuild as our primary tool** for which we also do some development.
-However, as we shall see, our EasyBuild installation is not your typical EasyBuild installation that you may be acustomed with from clusters at your home institution. **It uses toolchains specifically for the HPE Cray programming environment** so recipes need to be adapted.
+However, as we shall see, our EasyBuild installation is not your typical EasyBuild installation that you may be accustomed with from clusters at your home institution. **It uses toolchains specifically for the HPE Cray programming environment** so recipes need to be adapted.
 We do offer an **growing library of Cray-specific installation recipes** though.
-The whole setup of EasyBuild is done such that you can build on top of the central software stack and such that **your modules appear in your module view** without having to add directories by hand to environment variables etc. You only need to point to the place where you want to install software for your project as we cannot automatically determine a suitable place. **We do offer some help so set up Spack also but it is mostly offered "as is" an we will not do bugfixing or development in Spack package files.**
+The whole setup of EasyBuild is done such that you can build on top of the central software stack and such that **your modules appear in your module view** without having to add directories by hand to environment variables etc. You only need to point to the place where you want to install software for your project as we cannot automatically determine a suitable place. **We do offer some help so set up Spack also but it is mostly offered "as is" an we will not do bug-fixing or development in Spack package files.**